 Choosing the meats and cheeses.

 Even if it’s a small group, I still like a variety.
 So that just means I’ll choose smaller amounts of everything.
 A blue cheese like Roquefort, Stilton or Gorgonzola, is always a popular choice.
 A small (or large) wheel of brie or Camembert makes an excellent centerpiece.
 Goat’s cheese blends well with prosciutto and fig jam and a sharp English cheddar, Spanish Manchego, or Dutch Gouda would make your board very continental.
 In addition to a variety of sausage and salami, speck, and pâtés, this Smoked Trout Mousse could be served as well.
-Here are more ideas for meat to add to your board.

 What else goes on a charcuterie board?